Fatal truck attack at medical center kills 1, injures 2

 CANAL WINCHESTER, Ohio (AP) - One person has died after a truck crashed into an Ohio medical facility in what authorities are investigating as an intentional attack.

-The Fairfield County says the person killed Friday at Diley Ridge Medical Center was an employee.
+The Fairfield County sheriff says the person killed Friday at Diley Ridge Medical Center was an employee.

 Sheriff Dave Phalen told The Columbus Dispatch two others were injured.
 One was in critical condition.
 Victims’ names weren’t immediately released.
 All were standing at the front desk when the truck struck.